shirish93/shirish93.github.io/_posts/2024-02-15-llms-and-risk.md

 Building upon the lessons learned, let's chart a course for responsible LLM deployment in critical scenarios:

-1. Prioritize Human-in-the-Loop Systems: While LLMs offer valuable insights, critical decisions should ultimately involve human judgment and oversight.
+1. Prioritize Human-in-the-Loop Systems: LLMs make it easy to analyze data, but critical decisions should ultimately involve human judgment and oversight.
 Designing systems that facilitate clear communication and understanding between humans and LLMs is crucial.

 2. Foster an Ethical Development Culture: From design to deployment, ethical considerations must be integrated throughout the LLM development process.
 This includes addressing potential biases, ensuring data privacy, and developing clear ethical guidelines for responsible use.